Tage Danielsson: Personal life

 In 1955, Danielsson married Märta-Stina Köhler (born 1930), the daughter of Knut Köhler and Karin Janze.
 They had two sons: Patrik (born 1961) and Jesper (born 1963).

 In January 1983, Danielsson's summer house in Corsica was bombed.
 Danielsson, who had owned the house in Corsica for the past 20-25 years, left for Sweden a week before the bombing.
 The attack, which completely destroyed the house, was carried out by the National Liberation Front of Corsica (FLNC) as part of the Corsican conflict.
 The organization's goal is to free Corsica from France.

 Death

-His death in 1985 was from skin cancer (melanoma), which he had been fighting for several years.
+Danielsson died on 13 October 1985 from skin cancer (melanoma), which he had been fighting for several years.
 A statue of him can be seen just outside the grounds of his old secondary school in Linköping.